Hunter-Bastian/Hunter-Bastian/White-Out/README.md

 NOTE: Each folder contains a "whiteout_app" folder which should be opened directly in Visual Studio Code for the fastest setup.
 These folders contain a pre-made ".vscode" folder for easier setup.

-There are two documents included in this repository
+There is one document included in this repository

 - README.md
-- Segmentation_Fault_Final Submission.pdf

 ## Instructions for Setting Up Project
 ### These instructions apply to each server and client folder/project